zivl/react-workshop/handout/immutablejs-overview.md

 ### Todo app with immutable state

-We can't make the `this.state` *immutable* but it should be treated as such.
+We can't make `this.state` *immutable* but it should be treated as such.
 However, in order to enforce immutable state we can augment `this.state` with a `Map` which in our case is `data`.
 ```js
 constructor(props) {
   super(props);